 PIPs – Paediatric medicines investigations

-A searchable webapp showing details of development plans (PIPs), updated daily
+A searchable webapp showing details of development plans (PIPs), updated at least once a week

 dataset